Deraen/deraen.github.io/resources/posts/2015-07-04-hello-world.md

 ---

 I've been planning on starting a blog for some time already.
-But as I love hacking with build tools and such I usually spends some days trying a blog generator before deciding it's not good enough and start writing a new one, without ever finishing anything.
+But as I love hacking with build tools and such I usually spend some days trying a blog generator before deciding it's not good enough and start writing a new one, without ever finishing anything.
 Thus I was happy when I saw [Perun][perun] which does pretty much everything I want: